 Pink peppercorn is sometimes to referred to as Brazilian Pepper, Rose Pepper, and Christmasberry.
 It’s not a true pepper, and considered part of the cashew family.

-Keto, Paleo, and Vegan foods are rely heavily on nuts.
-It’s one of the reasons we develop Paleo and Vegan recipes on RAISE that exclude nuts.
+Keto, Paleo, and Vegan foods are rely heavily on tree nuts.
+It’s one of the reasons I develop Paleo and Vegan recipes on RAISE that exclude nuts.
 For these diet types, tree nuts are seen as a great source of energy, and in some cases, a wonderful texture replacement.

-When purchasing chocolate, know that many brands offer at least one flavor that has nuts included.
+When Purchasing Chocolate, know that many brands offer at least one flavor that has nuts included.
 You’ll need to call to make sure they have a nut free line before purchasing.
-There are several top 8 allergy free chocolate brands that we’ve included in the Gluten Free Allergy Friendly Guide.
+There are several top 9 allergy free chocolate brands that I’ve included in the Gluten Free Allergy Friendly Guide.

 Related Article: Hidden Sources of Dairy